 Choose from one of our concentrations to learn more about our program offerings.

 The Health, Exercise & Sport Sciences Department embraces three core values: Innovation, Immersion and Interdisciplinary.
 These three values will be stranded throughout all HESP courses.

 Immersive: The HESP Department facilitates learning not only through deep disciplinary information but also through immersive learning experiences.
 This immersion will occur in the courses through assignments, speakers and excursions.
 It will further extend beyond the classroom by providing students with a variety of experiential learning opportunities and internships.

 Innovative: In an ever-changing world, the HESP Department prides itself on adopting, modeling and promoting innovative teaching/clinician practices and assessment strategies.
 Coursework will also include the instruction about relevant disciplinary technologies and, when possible, employ these technologies for assignments, development, and assessment.

 Interdisciplinary: Knowledge, research, and careers in Health, Exercise and Sport Sciences draw from numerous disciplines.
 As a result, the HESP Department maintains a broad and differentiated curriculum.
 This provides students with the knowledge needed to operate in a dynamic environment, expose them to a variety of career possibilities in the field and ultimately enables them to become more complete practitioners.

 The HESP Department believes that an Immersive, Innovative and Interdisciplinary education will produce Reflective and Responsive Professionals.

 I3 = R2P

-Health, Exercise & Sport Sciences: Health & Exercise Science, Tony Gill '14, was profiled by the West Coast Conference for his dual success in intercollegiate basketball and his academic success and dreams.
+Our students know what it means to be an athlete-scholar.
+Health & Exercise Science student Tony Gill was profiled in 2014 by the West Coast Conference for his dual success in intercollegiate basketball and his academic success and dreams.